OlivierLD/raspberry-coffee/README.md

 ### Sample command:

-From `raspberry-coffee/common-utils`, install (generating the jar is good enough, actually):
+From `raspberry-coffee/common-utils` (`master` branch, or whatever branch you work on), install (generating the jar is good enough, actually):
 ```
 $ ../gradlew install
 ```